geoserver/geoserver-history/doc/user/source/production/index.rst

 .. _production:

-Running in a production environment
+Running In A Production Environment
 ===================================

 GeoServer is geared towards many different uses, from the simple test to the enterprise-level data server.
 While many of the optimizations for GeoServer are set by default, here are some considerations for running GeoServer in a production environment.